josephbakarji/ml4science/content/hw/hw2.md

 In 1905, Albert Einstein published a paper that provided a quantitative explanation of Brownian motion, and its relationship with the [diffusion equation](https://en.wikipedia.org/wiki/Diffusion_equation); thus, providing strong theoretical evidence for the existence of discrete atoms.

 Later, Norbert Wiener and Paul Lévy developed the mathematical theory of Brownian motion, which laid the foundation for the field of stochastic calculus, and had a profound impact on fields as diverse as finance, physics, and biology.
-The equation for a Brownian particle is given by:
+The equation for a Brownian particle is given by the stochastic differential equation (SDE):

 $$dX = v dt + \gamma dW$$

-where $$X$$ is the position of the particle, $$v$$ is the drift velocity (do to bulk motion; e.g. water particle drifting with a river), $$\gamma$$ is related to the diffusion coefficient, $$dt$$ is the time step, and $$dW$$ is a Wiener process (a mathematical object that represents a continuous-time random walk).
-The Wiener process has the property that
+where $$X$$ is the position of the particle, $$v$$ is the drift velocity (due to bulk motion; e.g. water particle drifting with a river flowing at velocity $$v$$), $$\gamma$$ is related to the diffusion coefficient, $$dt$$ is the infinitesimal time step, and $$dW$$ is a Wiener process (a mathematical object that represents a continuous-time random walk).
+The Wiener process is sampled from a gaussian distribution, such that

 $$dW \sim \mathcal{N}(0, dt)$$;

 In other words, it is a normally distributed random variable with mean 0 and variance $$dt$$.
-To generate a Wiener process, you can use the normal distribution to generate a random number at each time step, and then sum the random numbers to get the time series Wiener process.
+In practice, to generate a Wiener process, you can use the normal distribution with mean 0, and variance $\Delta t$, where $\Delta t$ is the finite time increment.
+Thus, a discrete form of an SDE is given by:

+$$X(t + \Delta t) = X(t) + v \Delta t + \gamma \mathcal{N}(0, \Delta t)$$

 We want to show, like Einstein did in the early 20th century, that the diffusion equation models the statistical evolution of the random particles.
 But instead of doing it analytically, we will use a Monte Carlo simulation.

-(a) Generate a time series of the Brownian motion for $$v = 0.1$$, $$\gamma = 0.1$$, and $$X(t=0) = 0$$ for 1000 particles.
+(a) Generate a time series of the Brownian motion for $$v = 0.03$$, $$\gamma = 0.1$$, $$X(t=0) = 0$$, $t_\text{final} = 50$ seconds, discretized into 2000 time steps, for 2000 particles.
 Plot the time series for the first 10 particles.
 Based on the plot decide whether you need a longer time series (you can update that answer later)

 (b) Use the time series data to estimate the probability density function (PDF) of the positions of the particles at every time step using Kernel Density Estimation (KDE).
 Plot the PDFs at 5 different time steps on the same plot.
-Increase the number of particle (e.g. 10000) and see how the PDFs change.
+Increase the number of particle (e.g. 10000) and change the bandwidth to see how they affect the PDFs.

 (c) Use the KDE data to find the advection and diffusion coefficients in the Advection-Diffusion equation of the form: